 PROCEDURE FOR RECEIVING APPROVED ACCOMMODATIONS

 Should any problem arise in securing an approved accommodation, the student should bring the problem to the immediate attention of the 504/ADA Officer, who will assist in resolving the matter.
 In addition, any member of the College community with questions or concerns about the College’s disability policy and procedures should contact the 504/ADA Officer.
 Retaliation against students, applicants, or employees for exercising their rights under this policy is strictly prohibited and will not be tolerated.
-Claims of retaliation should be reported to the 504/ADA Officer (Assistant Dean for Academic Support Services, Research & Information Commons, telephone (716) 839-8228).
+Claims of retaliation should be reported to the 504/ADA Officer (Assistant Vice President for Student Success, Research & Information Commons, telephone (716) 839-8228).